ptimoner/AMRemote/README.md

 ## Procedure

-Within the AMRemote folder, you will find:
+Within the AMRemote folder, you will find (among others):

 ```txt
 |-- run.sh             -> to launch the replay analysis
 |-- inputs.json        -> file with editable parameters
 ```
+These are the only two files you need to interact with to run the replay function.

-Open the inputs.json and modify the parameters *without changing the format*.
+Open the inputs.json and modify the parameters **without changing the format**.

 ```txt
 $ nano inputs.json